raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 # Finite-State Recognizers

 We are going to begin by working with finite-state automata that recognize, or "accept" sentences in languages.
 There are many ways to notate finite-state automata.
-For example, state disagrams are particularly easy to read for smallish examples:
+For example, state diagrams are particularly easy to read for smallish examples:

 <div class="mermaid">
   stateDiagram